-The Company generates revenues mainly from the sale of hardware and software products along with related maintenance and support services.
+The Company generates revenues mainly from selling its products along with related maintenance and support services.
 At times, these arrangements may also include professional services, such as installation services or training.
-The Company generally sells its products through resellers, distributors, OEMs and system integrators, all of whom are considered end-customers from the Company's perspective.
+The Company generally sells its products through resellers, distributors, OEMs and system integrators, all of whom are considered end-users.